jalalah/389Rfall18/week/2/writeup/README.md

 ### Part 2 (55 pts)

-I used inteltechniques to find other social media accounts involved with Fred.
-On his instagram there were pictures of a plane ticket.
+I used inteltechniques to find social media accounts involved with Fred.
+I found Reddit, Twitter, and Instagram accounts.
+On his Instagram, there were pictures of a plane ticket.

 I used nmap to find all the ports associated with the admin website IP.
-With that, I was able to fain access to the ornerstone Airlines administrator portal.
+I uncovered port 1337 and 10010 were being unused.
+With nc, I was able to find that port 1337 gave me access to the Cornerstone Airlines administrator portal.

-I used a lucky guess on his username being either kruegster1990 (what most of his usernames were) or kruegster (what his email is).
-To uncover his password, I used rockyou.txt
+His username (kruegster) was found on his website.
+To uncover his password, I used rockyou.txt and looped through them using a python script until I found out what his password was (pokemon)

+I went through his home directory, found a directory named flight records, and used the picture of the plane ticket on his instagram to uncover which txt file had the flag in it: CMSC389R -{c0rn3rstone-air-27670}